Back to Blog

 Do Not Change Campaign Structure During the Event

 The worst Prime Day mistake is restructuring campaigns, moving keywords, or reorganizing ad groups while the event is live.
 Amazon’s algorithm needs stability to deliver consistent results.
-Campaign changes during high-traffic periods can cause unpredictable performance.
+Campaign changes during high-traffic periods can cause unpredictable performance for your book ads.

 Bid adjustments are fine.
 Budget transfers are fine.
 Structural changes — moving keywords, creating new campaigns, altering targeting — should not happen during Prime Day.